Tinnitus VA Disability Rating – Why is it important?

 VA Disability Benefits for Tinnitus

-Disability Compensation for Tinnitus is a straight 10%.
+Disability Compensation for Tinnitus is 10%.
+There is no 0% and no 20%.
+If you get Tinnitus service-connected, you will get 10%.
 This is the maximum rating and is described and mandated by Title 38 CFR 4.87 Diagnostic Code 6260.
 The diagnostic code states there is only one rating tinnitus.
 However, at the time of this writing, hearing loss can be separately rated amongst other secondary conditions allowing for additional claims and a higher rating.

 Hearing Aids for Tinnitus and Assistive Device Benefit

 Veterans with a tinnitus rating are eligible for VA-provided hearing aids.
 A hearing aid is a device that amplifies sounds.
 With today’s technology, aids also allow for Tinnitus Management System integration to assist with a veterans hearing problems.
 The program is called “Progressive Tinnitus Management (PTM)”, and is offered by the Department of Veterans Affairs.